openharmony/docs/en/application-dev/napi/native-relational-store-guidelines.md

    int errcode = OH_Rdb_SetDistributedTables(storeTestRdbStore_, table, TABLE_COUNT, Rdb_DistributedType::DISTRIBUTED_CLOUD, &config);
    ```

-9. Manually perform device-cloud synchronization for distributed tables.<br>After setting distributed tables by using **OH_Rdb_SetDistributedTables**, call **OH_Rdb_CloudSync** to perform device-cloud synchronization for the tables.
+9. Manually perform device-cloud synchronization for the distributed tables.<br>Call **OH_Rdb_CloudSync** to perform device-cloud synchronization for the tables.
 Before using this API, ensure that the cloud service is available.<br>Example:

    ```c
    // Define a callback.